 There is no cure for Parkinson’s yet.
 The current ‘gold standard’ medication, levodopa, was introduced in 1967, with few new therapeutic agents being registered since then.
 As such, there is an urgent need to develop new and better treatments.
 However, despite clinical strategies remaining largely unchanged over the past 50 years, our understanding of the disease mechanisms in Parkinson’s has advanced dramatically, revealing novel druggable targets.
 Hence, the disorder is in need of extra investment to translate these exciting opportunities into life changing therapies for patients.

-In addition to genetic mutations, a potential risk factor for Parkinson’s disease is exposure to some toxins or herbicides, including diquat.
-In 2015, the European Food Safety Agency (EFSA) declared the herbicide to be potentially harmful and indicated it should be banned.
+In addition to genetic mutations, a potential risk factor for Parkinson’s disease is exposure to some toxins, such as pesticides, including the recently banned paraquat, but also diquat.
+In 2015, the European Food Safety Agency (EFSA) declared diquat to be potentially harmful and indicated it should be banned.
 The European Commission did not submit the proposal to the ScoPAFF, and invited EFSA to revise its opinion.

-This workshop is organised by the European Chemical Society (EuChemS), the European Federation of Medicinal Chemistry (EFMC) and chaired by Member of the European Parliament Pavel Poc.
+This workshop was organised by the European Chemical Society (EuChemS), the European Federation of Medicinal Chemistry (EFMC) and chaired by Member of the European Parliament Pavel Poc.

 09:00 – 12:00, 8 November 2018; Room: ASP A5E2, European Parliament, Brussels